opsschool/curriculum/boot_process_101.rst

 The MBR has been heavily limited in its design, as it can only occupy the first 512 bytes of space on the drive (which is the size of one physical sector).
 This limits the tasks the boot loader program is able to do.
-As the complexity of systems grew, it became necssary to add "chain boot loading".
+As the complexity of systems grew, it became necessary to add "chain boot loading".
 This allows the MBR to load an another program from elsewhere on the drive into memory.
 The new program is then executed and continues the boot process.

-If you're familliar with Windows, you may have seen drives labelled as "C:" and "D:" - these represent different logical "partitions" on the drive.
+If you're familiar with Windows, you may have seen drives labelled as "C:" and "D:" - these represent different logical "partitions" on the drive.
 These represent partitions defined in that 64-byte partition table.